world-class/REPL/podcasts/README.md

 - [Soft Skills Engineering](https://player.fm/series/soft-skills-engineering-133571) - *"It takes more than great code to be a great engineer.
 Soft Skills Engineering is a weekly advice podcast for software developers about the non-technical stuff that goes into being a great software developer."*
 - [This Developer's Life](http://thisdeveloperslife.com/) - *"A podcast about developers and their lives."*
 - [Weekly Dev Tips](https://player.fm/series/weekly-dev-tips) - *"Weekly Dev Tips offers a variety of technical and career tips for software developers.
 Each tip is quick and to the point, describing a problem and one or more ways to solve that problem."*

-### Cybersecurity
-- [Darknet Diaries](https://darknetdiaries.com/) - *"Darknet Diaries delves into the cybercrimes that are happening right under your nose.
-Cover your laptop camera, throw that iPhone in the river, and hang out in that weird no-reception corner or your home."*
-- [Hackable?](https://hackablepodcast.com/) - *"Curious about how cybercriminals get all of your information?
-"Hackable?" gets into the mind of a hacker to see how easy it is to crack into Wi-Fi, cars, webcams, and more."*

 ### Interviews
 - [CoRecursive - Software Engineering Interviews](https://player.fm/series/corecursive-software-engineering-interviews) - *"CoRecursive features In-Depth technical interviews with software developers.
 Learn about programming languages such as Scala, Haskell, Idris, Kotlin, Erlang and Functional Programming and Type Theory from experts in one on one interviews."*